lucashode/mdu_documentation/README.md

 ### Adding Scenic

 To make it usable with Drones, the objective was to be able to start a scenario with Scenic and use Python to connect to the simulation.
 The script "bounding_boxes_scenic_drones" is what I've done to answer this issue.
+It has to work with "drone.scenic".
 What he does is quite simple :
-1.
+1. Connect to the Carla world
+2. Setup the cameras
+3. Find the ego thing (which is a debris)
+4. Stick a camera to it
+5. Get images and draw the bounding boxes around objects until the camera is destroyed (because the scenic simulation is finished)
+6. Try to find the ego thing again